nguyentn2021/Etherium-Price-Prediction/README.md

   - Mean Absolute Error:  215.07
   - Mean Squared Error:  92685.31

-- We also have top 3 best "regular" machine learning models in predicting the Ethereum price:
+- We also have top 3 best regular machine learning models in predicting the Ethereum price:
   - Lasso Regression with the accuracy is 0.98
   - Ridge Regression with the accuracy is 0.97
   - Linear Regression with the accuracy is 0.95